 Poetry, Music, Art & Dance Celebration

-The 19th Annual Celebration will take place on Sunday, April 22, 2018.
-Click here to view the event flyer.
+The 22nd Annual Celebration will take place on Sunday, April 25, 2021

 The Williamsville Poetry, Music, Art and Dance Celebration is the culmination of a year-long program which features original works created and performed by students from elementary age through high school.
-Each year a Guest Poet inspires and leads the program.
-Students come together in collaborations that culminate in the Celebration of the Guest Poet's work, student poetry, student musical compositions based on poetry, student art work based on poetry and student dances based on poetry and/or music.
-At the Celebration, which usually takes place in April, during National Poetry Month, the Guest Poet reads from his or her work in combination with the work of student composers, poets, dancers and artists.
+Each year visiting poets inspire students, who then come together in collaborations that culminate in the celebration of student poetry, student musical compositions, student art work, and student dances, all based on the poems.

-Since its inception in 2000, Co-Founders/Co-Directors John Kryder and Stephen Shewan have connected students with internationally celebrated poets.
+Since its inception in 2000, the event featured internationally celebrated poets.
+In recent years it has transformed into a program featuring all original student work.
 Annually, approximately 2,000 students from 1st through 12th grades participate in the program by creating poetry, music, art and dance.

 Richard Jones had this to say about had this to say about the 17th annual Celebration: "Anyone in doubt about the future of poetry, music, art, or dance, should consider a trip to Williamsville for the yearly student and teacher celebration of art.
 The honesty, heart, whimsy, and wisdom displayed by these skillful young composers, artists, dancers, and writers bears witness to an essential covenant: that we are all born to create, collaborate, and make art in all its manifestations and glory.
 These young people and their gifted teachers remind us that the human family is meant to share the joy and fellowship of art, artist, and audience."